 This course will explore the process of helping adults learn basic academic and life skills.
 Topics covered will include: enhancing learning; assessing learner needs to set instructional objectives; choosing and implementing effective learning activities; building supportive and active learning environments; and strategies for improving instruction.
 3 credits.

-12-661.
-APPROACHES TO ADULT ENGLISH FOR SECOND LANGUAGE (ESL INSTRUCTION).
+EDUC-661.
+APPROACHES TO ADULT ENGLISH FOR SECOND LANGUAGE (ESL INSTRUCTION)

 This course will consider the appropriate use of both structural and communicative ESL.
 ESL materials will be provided and reviewed.
 Model lessons (video) will be observed and analyzed.
 A variety of teaching strategies will be presented.
 3 credits.

-12-662.
-DEVELOPING HIGHER LEVEL THINKING/READING SKILLS IN ADULTS.
+EDUC-662.
+DEVELOPING HIGHER LEVEL THINKING/READING SKILLS IN ADULTS

-12-663.
-ORGANIZATION, ADMINISTRATION, AND SUPERVISION OF ADULT EDUCATION PROGRAMS.
+EDUC-663.
+ORGANIZATION, ADMINISTRATION, AND SUPERVISION OF ADULT EDUCATION PROGRAMS

 This course will identify the current adult education programs, from the Secondary Initiative Alternative School and the unique James H. Groves Adult High School, to Literacy Volunteers, Adult Basic Education (ABE) and work place ESL programs.
 Planning supervising and the complex administration of these and other nontraditional education programs will be discussed and explored.
 3 credits.

-12-652.
-PROGRAM EVAULATION AND OUTCOMES IN ADULT EDUCATION
+EDUC-652.
+PROGRAM EVALUATION AND OUTCOMES IN ADULT EDUCATION